 Strictly speaking, the variable $b_n(t)$ is inessential - it can be eliminated from the system \re{Toda_eq}.
-Thus only variable $u_n(t)$ is considered as a "true" Toda chain variable (for details see \cite{Toda}).
+Thus, only the variable $u_n(t)$ is considered as a "true" Toda chain variable (for details, see \cite{Toda}).

 Now we can construct the phase portrait for this variable.
-By the phase portrait we will assume the plot constructed on the plane $x,y$ if one take points $P_0,P_1,P_2, \dots$ with the coordinates $P_0=(u_0,u_1), \; P_1=(u_1,u_2), \dots, P_n=(u_n, u_{n+1})$.
-The phase portrait is an indicator of integrability: if the system is integrable the points $P_i, i=0,1,\dots$ fill some smooth curve.
-Otherwise these points are distributed quasi-stochastically (so-called "stochastic web" \cite{Zasl}).
-In our case the variable $u_n(t)$ is given explicitly by \re{w_sol}, $u_{n+1}(t)=u_n(t-p/\omega)$ and hence the points $P_n=(u_n,u_{n+1})$ fill the symmetric biquadratic curve in its canonical form \re{WP_curve} by the proposition \ref{www}.
+By the phase portrait, we will assume the plot constructed on the plane $x,y$, if one take points $P_0,P_1,P_2, \dots$ with the coordinates $P_0=(u_0,u_1), \; P_1=(u_1,u_2), \dots, P_n=(u_n, u_{n+1})$.
+The phase portrait is an indicator of integrability: if the system is integrable, then the points $P_i, i=0,1,\dots$ will fill some smooth curve.
+Otherwise, these points are distributed quasi-stochastically (the so-called "stochastic web" \cite{Zasl}).
+In our case, the variable $u_n(t)$ is given explicitly by \re{w_sol}, $u_{n+1}(t)=u_n(t-p/\omega)$ and, hence, the points $P_n=(u_n,u_{n+1})$ fill the symmetric biquadratic curve in its canonical form \re{WP_curve} by the proposition \ref{www}.
 The complex John algorithm in this biquadratic curve is equivalent to passing from the point $P_n$ to point $P_{n+1}$ and then to point $P_{n+2}$.
 Note that the time parameter $t$ describes a smooth motion along this curve (Hamiltonian dynamics), whereas the John algorithm describes a "discrete motion".
 The periodic case is defined by a positive integer $N$ such that $u_n(t) = u_{n+N}(t)$.